Maya Angelou’s San Francisco and Beyond: Everything You Need to See

 George Washington High School in San Francisco.
 Original photo via wiki commons

 During WWII, Angelou attended George Washington High School in the Richmond District for a short time before dropping out.
 It was at this time that she also took dance and drama classes at the short-lived California Labor School (Angelou would have attended the original California Labor School located at 678 Turk Street).
-George Washington High School is a 1936 Art Deco building overlooking the Golden Gate Bridge.
+George Washington High School is a 1936 Art Deco building overlooking the Golden Gate Bridge

 The lobby of the high school is decorated by murals commissioned by Franklin Delano Roosevelt’s New Deal era Works Progress Administration.
 Painted by a Diego Rivera student, Victor Arnautoff, the murals feature scenes from the life of George Washington.